Morgan Wallen

-Wallen's fourth studio album I'm the Problem was released on May 16, 2025.
-The album debuted at number one on the Billboard 200, where it remained for its first 8 weeks.
-After a two-week absence from the top position, it returned to number one for an additional 4 consecutive weeks, accumulating a total of 12 non-consecutive weeks atop the chart.
-It spawned the Billboard Hot 100 chart-topping singles "Love Somebody" and "What I Want" (featuring Tate McRae).
-36 of the 37 tracks from the album charted on the Billboard Hot 100, and six charted in the top 10, which gave Wallen the record as the first country artist to do so.
+Morgan Cole Wallen (born May 13, 1993) is an American country pop singer from Sneedville, Tennessee.
+He first gained recognition as a contestant on the sixth season of The Voice in 2014.
+After signing to Big Loud, he released his debut studio album, If I Know Me (2018), which reached number one on the US Top Country Albums chart and featured his breakout singles "Whiskey Glasses" and "Chasin' You".

+Wallen's second studio album, Dangerous: The Double Album (2021), became the first country album to spend its first seven weeks at number one on the Billboard 200, while his third studio album, One Thing at a Time (2023), spent 19 non-consecutive weeks at number one.
+Its third single, "Last Night", topped the Billboard Hot 100 and the Year-End Hot 100 chart of 2023.
+In 2024, he featured on "I Had Some Help" with Post Malone, which became the first song to simultaneously debut atop the Hot 100 and Hot Country Songs charts.
+His fourth studio album, I'm the Problem (2025), debuted at number one on the Billboard 200 and produced nine top-ten hits on the Hot 100, including the number-one singles "Love Somebody" and "What I Want".

 Wallen has been praised for his cross-genre appeal and cultural impact.
-He is the best selling country artist of the 21st century.
-He has also received several accolades, including an Academy of Country Music Award, fourteen Billboard Music Awards, and won Entertainer of the Year at the 58th Annual Country Music Association Awards.
-Aside from his various accolades, Wallen holds multiple Billboard chart records: Wallen is the only artist to have two albums spend at least 100 weeks in the top ten of the Billboard 200, the only artist to have two albums spend at least 10 first-weeks atop the Billboard 200, the artist with the most weeks at number-one on the Top Country Albums chart (187), and his single "You Proof" is the longest-running Billboard Country Airplay number-one of all time, with ten non-consecutive weeks atop the chart.
+He has received several accolades, including an Academy of Country Music Award, fourteen Billboard Music Awards, and won Entertainer of the Year at the 58th Annual Country Music Association Awards.
+Wallen holds multiple Billboard chart records: He is the only artist to have two albums spend at least 100 weeks in the top ten of the Billboard 200, the only artist to have two albums spend at least 10 first-weeks atop the Billboard 200, the artist with the most weeks at number-one on the Top Country Albums chart (187), and his single "You Proof" is the longest-running Billboard Country Airplay number-one of all time, with ten non-consecutive weeks atop the chart.
 He also holds the record for being the modern country artist with the most Billboard Hot 100 number-one hits, with four.